Skip to main content

 Bouillon Brede

-Traditional leafy greens stew made with local vegetables, fish or meat, and coconut milk.
-Healthy, flavorful, and authentic home cooking.
-Each family has unique recipe.
+A leafy greens stew built from local vegetables, fish or meat, and coconut milk.
+This is home cooking, and every family makes it a little differently.

 Coconut Curry